Accessibility

 Tangible Music programme

-Visually impaired visitors can request a special tour.
-The Tangible Music programme – realised with the support of the RAAK incentive award, the Rabo Fund and the Van Baaren Foundation – allows objects to be touched.
-This group tour can be booked at a reduced rate.
+This programme has been made possible with the support of the RAAK incentive award, the Rabo Fund and the Van Baaren Foundation.
+The guided tour can be booked as a group activity at a reduced rate.

 Digitally accessible